 Next rub some olive oil into the meat, and coat with your rub of choice.
 Make sure to get the rub into all the slits and gaps between muscles.

-Pull the meat off the smoker when it reaches 165°F (or even a bit higher if you can reach it).
+Pull the meat off the smoker when it reaches 165°F internal.

 5 Basic Tips For Smoking Meat The most important tip I can give you is to have patience and never hurry your cook because low and slow with a smoker is key to creating your masterpiece.